Internships for Academic Credit: Courses

 Students completing internships may elect to seek credit or to complete an internship for the experience without seeking credit.

 Students seeking credit whose majors are in the following departments will seek credit by taking either ANS 490 in the academic term during which they are completing the internship, or ANS 492 in the following academic term.
+If you are unsure about which course is the right fit, please email Dr. Elizabeth Lee.
 (Students may also inquire about seeking internship credit for a minor in one of these departments.)
-Departments:

 - Art and Art History